argriffing/npblink/README.md

 npblink
 =======

-Rao-Teh sampling from a specific CTBN using dense arrays
+Rao-Teh sampling from a specific CTBN using dense arrays.